 - High Schools near Moorpark College have close interaction with our counseling and outreach staff and assist in preregistration activities to prepare students for transition to college. - All local High School counselors are invited to a breakfast meeting at the college each year.
 This kick-off event orients the HS counselors and gives them the information needed to take back to their students to begin the orientation process.
-During Spring 2015, 70 HS Counselors from 22 local high schools were in attendance. - Throughout the spring, Counselors and Outreach personnel visit local high schools to speak at student assemblies.
+During spring 2015, 70 HS Counselors from 22 local high schools were in attendance. - Throughout the spring, Counselors and Outreach personnel visit local high schools to speak at student assemblies.
 We visited 20 local high schools to provide informative presentations to 1180 students about the opportunities at Moorpark College. - During their senior year, interested students from local high schools are invited on a "field trip" to Preview Days, at Moorpark College to visit facilities, meet professors, and talk with counselors.
-11 Preview Days were held in Spring 2015 with 600 students in attendance. - Local high schools are familiar with our self-assessment/self-placement process and prepare students to understand the process and the importance and long-term benefits of making honest and informed self-assessments/self-placements as one of their first adult responsibilities in college.
+11 Preview Days were held in Spring 2015 with 660 students in attendance. - Local high schools are familiar with our self-assessment/self-placement process and prepare students to understand the process and the importance and long-term benefits of making honest and informed self-assessments/self-placements as one of their first adult responsibilities in college.
 Local high school seniors who attend our Spring Preview Days are required, with the support of the high school counselors, to bring their high school transcript with them to the Preview Days.
 These transcripts are reviewed for proper prerequisite clearance/placement for Moorpark courses which require a high school prerequisite and cleared into Banner.
-We will conduct similar activities during 2015-2016. - We plan to explore an afternoon program focused on attracting high-school seniors from several local high schools.
-This will allow us to provide orientation and ed plan support for incoming students. (did we do this?) - Additional activities include Increasing outreach to Veterans by working with Ventura County Military Collaborative as well as connecting with Many Mansions, a housing development community serving economically disadvantaged residents of Ventura County.
+We will conduct similar activities during 2015-2016.